DSpace/RestContract/authorities.md

 ### authority entry values
 **/api/integration/authorities/<:authority-name>/entryValues/<:entry-id>**

-It returns the filtered entries managed by the authority, see below
+It returns the data from one entry in an authority

 sample for an authority /server/api/integration/authorities/common_types/entryValues/Book
 ```json